The following procedures have been established:

 Three of the 4 hydroelectric dams -- Cheoah, Calderwood and Chilhowee -- are located on the Little Tennessee River.
 The fourth dam, Santeetlah, is located on the Cheoah River, a tributary to the Little Tennessee River.

-Director, Stakeholder Relations
+Manager, Stakeholder Relations